John McWhorter: Race and education

+Views on anti-racism

+McWhorter has posited that anti-racism has become as harmful in the United States as racism itself.
+McWhorter has criticized the term "microaggression", as well as what he regards as the overly casual conflation of racial bias with white supremacy.
+As early as December 2018, McWhorter described anti-racism as a "religious movement".
 McWhorter criticized Robin DiAngelo's 2018 book White Fragility following its resurgence in sales during the George Floyd protests beginning in May 2020, arguing that it "openly infantilized Black people" and "simply dehumanized us", and "does not see fit to address why all of this agonizing soul-searching [for residual racism by white people] is necessary to forging change in society.
 One might ask just how a people can be poised for making change when they have been taught that pretty much anything they say or think is racist and thus antithetical to the good."

+Woke Racism

-In his 2021 book Woke Racism, McWhorter expands upon these viewpoints and argues that "third wave anti-racism" is a religion he terms "Electism" with white privilege as original sin.
+In his 2021 book Woke Racism, McWhorter argues that the anti-racism ideology has been elevated into a religion: "I do not mean that these people’s ideology is 'like' a religion...
+I mean that it actually is a religion...
+An anthropologist would see no difference in type between Pentecostalism and this new form of antiracism."
+McWhorter expands upon his previous views and argues that "third wave anti-racism" is a religion he terms "Electism" with white privilege as original sin.
 McWhorter likens the books White Fragility, How to Be an Antiracist and Between the World and Me to sacred religious texts.
 He argues that this hypothesized status as a religion explains the behavior of its adherents, whom he calls "the Elect".
-He advises that since the faith, being a faith, is not open to discussion, arguments with its adherents should be avoided in favor of pragmatic action against racism.
+He advises that since the faith (like all faith) is not open to discussion, arguments with its adherents should be avoided in favor of pragmatic action against racism.
 McWhorter advocates three programs: ending the war on drugs, teaching reading by phonics to children lacking books at home, and free vocational education, promoting the idea that not everyone needs a four-year college education to succeed.
+McWhorter has expressed qualified support for reparations for African Americans, particularly those descended from victims of redlining.

 Personal life

-McWhorter has two daughters.
-He separated from his wife in 2019.
+McWhorter separated from his wife in 2019.
+He has two daughters.
 He plays the piano and has appeared in musical theater productions.
+McWhorter is an atheist.